 RCA Associates, Inc. has been working with clients to deal with regulatory and jurisdictional issues for over 20 years.
-Anytime a project has the potential to impact any stream channel or wetland that meet the criteria as Waters of the US (WoUS) or Waters of the State (WoS), the appropriate agencies must be contacted, and applicable permits must be obtained.
+Firstly, anytime a project has the potential to impact any stream channel or wetland that meet the criteria as Waters of the US (WoUS) or Waters of the State (WoS), the appropriate agencies must be contacted, and most importantly, must obtain the applicable permits.
 The following information breaks down each agency and their level of jurisdiction as it relates to completing projects that will have an impact on waterways.
 Links to each of these agencies websites are also provided.

 The California Department of Fish and Wildlife (CDFW) has jurisdiction over impacts that would alter any river, stream, or lake and conditions projects to conserve existing fish and wildlife resources (Fish and Game code section 1600-1602).
-For more information please visit https://www.wildlife.ca.gov/Conservation/LSA
+For more information, please click here.

 CDFW must be notified if you have a project that would do any of the following:

-CDFW requires a Lake and Streambed Alteration Agreement (LSA), often referred to as a 1602 permit on all project that meet the aforementioned criteria.
+CDFW requires a Lake and Stream-bed Alteration Agreement (LSA), often referred to as a 1602 permit on all projects that meet the aforementioned criteria.

 US Army Core of Engineers (404)

 The United States Army Core of Engineers (USCOE) has permitting authority over activities affecting waters of the United States (WoUS).
 Waters of the United States include surface waters such as navigable waters and their tributaries, all interstate waters and their tributaries, natural lakes, all wetlands adjacent to other waters, and all impoundments of these waters.
 This includes any stream channels that have identifiable banks even if no water is present (i.e., ephemeral stream channels or desert washes).